md-zaman/kubernetes/notes-av.md

 So, Configmap is solving the problem of storing the information that can be used by your application at later point of time.
 Stored data can be used by your Pod, Deployment or your application.

+## Secrets:
-Secrets - Secrets in k8s solves the same problem but it is used for sesitive data.
+Secrets in k8s solves the same problem but it is used for sesitive data.
 Like parameters, like DB password, DB Username.
 Why we don't save this information in ConfigMap because whenever we save anything in k8s this information is saved in etcd, and in etcd data is stored as objects and any hacker who tries to access the etcd they can get access to your infomation like DBpassword DB Username.
 So we should save all the non-sensitive data in ConfigMaps and Sensitive data in Secrets.
 In Secrets, k8s encrypts the data at rest.
 By default k8s uses the basic encryption but it also allows you to use your own encryption machanism - custom encryption.